system-dev-formations/systemdevlabs/git-beginner/github.md

 How to manage our project in github

-In your gitub account, create a new repository named git-airbus
+In your gitub account, create a new repository named **git-airbus**
-Select Public, don't check README, .gitignore , License
+Select Public, don't check README, .gitignore  and License

 ## Create a github project

 ## Check our current branch main
 ```